stevekinney/introduction-to-ios/projects/bartleby.md

 Xcode was nice and gave us a dummy NSMutableArray just to get the table view up and running.
 We don't want to use their dummy data anymore.
 We want to use our real data now.

-On line 35, we want to change `insertNewObject` to add to our `allNotes` array from earlier.
+On Line 37, we want to change `insertNewObject` to add to our `allNotes` array from earlier.
 Let's replace it with the following:

 ```swift
 allNotes.insert(Note(), atIndex: 0)